-Contributions related to general operations are recognized as revenue of the General Fund in the year in which the related expenses are incurred, provided the amount to be received or receivable, can be reasonably estimated and collection is reasonably assured.
-All other restricted contributions are recognized as revenue of the appropriate restricted fund.
+Contributions related to general operations are recognized as revenue of the General Fund in the year in which the contributions are received.
+Contributions to restricted funds are recognized as revenue of the appropriate restricted fund in the year in which the contributions are received with the exception of contributions arising from bingo and lottery activities.
+The contributions from bingo and lottery activities are recognized when eligible expenses are incurred.
 Investment income is recognized as earned and allocated proportionately to the various funds.
 Unrealized gains or losses on investments are allocated in a similar manner.